ispapp/ispapp-routeros-client/README.md

     \n:set \$topClientInfo (\"$topClientInfo\");\r\
 ```

 This will allow the script to again be copied and pasted without trouble.
-Also make sure to remove any scripts from the `/export` that aren't part of ispapp-routeros-client.
+Also make sure to remove any scripts from the `/system script export` that aren't part of ispapp-routeros-client.

 # license